jethrocarr/puppet-unifi_video/README.md

 ## Overview

-Provisions the Unifi Video software provided by Ubiquity for use with their IP-based video survelliance products.
+Provisions the Unifi Video software provided by Ubiquiti for use with their IP-based video survelliance products.